msesma/GeneriK/README.md

 ## Language and libraries
 - Full Kotlin
 - Android Room based SQLite database
-- Android Architecture Com ponents used in Login Register screens
+- Android Architecture Components used in Login Register screens
 - Kotlin coroutine based background threading for Login Register screens
 - Single point of truth based on Database
 - RxJava 2 Used for main and detail screens